 Each year, Ag Summit speakers include industry leaders from around the region, as well as members of the Dunn Carney Ag Team, who provide farmers, ranchers, and food processors with annual updates and tips on regulatory developments, legal issues, and best practices in the agriculture industry.

-Fourteen of Oregon’s major agricultural groups are participating organizations in the Ag Summit: Aglink, Oregon Business & Industry, Oregon Association of Nurseries, Oregon Cattlemen’s Association, Oregon Dairy Farmers Association, Oregon Farm Bureau Federation, Oregon Seed Council, Oregon State University College of Agricultural Sciences, Oregon State University Extension Service, Oregon Water Resources Congress, Oregon Wheat Growers League, Oregon Women for Agriculture, Oregonians for Food and Shelter, Food Northwest, and Oregon Winegrowers Association.
+Fifteen of Oregon’s major agricultural groups are participating organizations in the Ag Summit: Aglink, Oregon Business & Industry, Oregon Association of Nurseries, Oregon Cattlemen’s Association, Oregon Dairy Farmers Association, Oregon Farm Bureau Federation, Oregon Seed Council, Oregon State University College of Agricultural Sciences, Oregon State University Extension Service, Oregon Water Resources Congress, Oregon Wheat Growers League, Oregon Women for Agriculture, Oregonians for Food and Shelter, Food Northwest, and Oregon Winegrowers Association.